Working to Airline Baggage Restriction Guidelines

 I dragged it back up and it was 22kg.
 How does this still weigh so much?
 And how can all the stuff I’ve taken out only collectively weigh a kilo and a half?

-I tinkered in my open bag pathetically which was still sitting on the scales next to the check–in agent.
+I tinkered about in my open bag pathetically like a unskilled surgeon looking for his lost wristwatch in a organ pool.
+Careful not to dislodge anything.
+My bag was still sitting on the scales next to the check–in agent.
 He no doubt wanted to go get a cup of tea as mine was the last bag to be checked on.
 I heard him loudly say this over his phone.

 Unable to find anything to put on and unwilling to dig deeper and risk messing up my packing I looked up at him with sad eyes,